MicrosoftDocs/fabric-docs/docs/data-engineering/spark-artifact-recent-runs.md

 ---
-title: Workspace item recent runs
+title: View workspace item recent runs
-description: Learn how to view item recent runs. ms.reviewer: snehagunda ms.author: jejiang
+description: In Fabric, use Apache Spark to run notebooks, Spark job definitions, jobs, and other types of applications.
+Learn how to view recent runs. ms.reviewer: snehagunda ms.author: jejiang
 author: jejiang